Proportionality for Constrained Public Decisions: Justified Representation with Cohesiveness

-Now, \citet{chandakARXIV2024sequential} have already shown that, in general, cohesiveness-EJR is not always satisfiable in their sequential decisions model.
-This negative result carries over to the unconstrained public-decision setting.
-Although we shall, in the sections to follow, analyse the extent to which we can achieve positive results with cohesiveness-EJR in our constrained setting, this negative result motivates the study of the following weaker axiom---which is an adaptation of the multiwinner JR axiom---that can always be satisfied in the public-decision setting without constraints \citep{bulteauHPRT2021perpetualJR,chandakARXIV2024sequential,freemanEtAlIJCAI2020variable}.
+This result is similarly negative in comparison to Proposition~\ref{prop:c-EJR_poly_to_find} as it is exponential in the number of issues $m$.
+Moving on, we mention that \citet{chandakARXIV2024sequential} have already shown that, in general, cohesiveness-EJR is not always satisfiable in their sequential decisions model.
+This negative result carries over to the unconstrained public-decision setting and thus, to the constrained setting as well.
+Although we shall, in the sections to follow, analyse the extent to which we can achieve positive results with cohesiveness-EJR in our constrained setting, this negative result motivates the study of the following weaker axiom---which is an adaptation of the JR axiom from committee elections---that can always be satisfied in the public-decision setting without constraints \citep{bulteauHPRT2021perpetualJR,freemanEtAlIJCAI2020variable,chandakARXIV2024sequential}.

-\begin{definition}[$\cJR$] Given an election instance $(\prof{B}, \C)$, an outcome $\vec{w}$ provides \emph{$\cJR$} if for every $T$-cohesive group of voters $N'\subseteq N$ for some $T\subseteq \I$ with an $(S,\vec{w})$-deviation for some $S\subseteq T$ where $|S| = |T| = 1$, there exists a voter $i\in N'$ such that $\sat{i}{\vec{w}} \geq 1$. \end{definition}
+\begin{definition}[$\cJR$] Given an election instance $(\prof{B}, \C)$, an outcome $\vec{w}$ provides \emph{$\cJR$} if for every $T$-cohesive group of voters $N'\subseteq N$ for some $T\subseteq \I$ with an $(S,\vec{w},\C)$-deviation for some $S\subseteq T$ where $|S| = |T| = 1$, there exists a voter $i\in N'$ such that: $\sat{i}{\vec{w}} \geq 1$. \end{definition}

+This is a relaxation of $\cEJR$ where the only voter groups that need be guaranteed any amount of satisfaction are those voter groups that are cohesive on, and have a feasible deviation with, a single issue. $\cJR$ aims to ensure that such voter groups have at least one voter that agrees with the outcome's decision on at least one issue.